iota-community/Shimmer-Governance/Shimmer Community Grant Committee.md

-# Shimmer Community Grant Committee - Version 2
+# Shimmer Community Grant Committee - Version 3 (30/11/22)

 ## Boosting the Shimmer Ecosystem as a community

-This is the second and updated version of a proposal that was created by a group of community members who care about the Shimmer ecosystem's development and the network's success.
+This is the third version of a proposal created by a group of community members who care about the Shimmer ecosystem's development and the network's success.
 We have met every Tuesday and Thursday in the IOTA Discord general voice channel, and all these topics have been publicly discussed, and the proposal was developed and fine-tuned in these meetings.
-Core contributors have been: @Deep_Sea @AndyW @gman214 @overclocked @Werner @TonyO2 @Linus @DigitalSoul.x  and many others that took part in the calls and added context to the proposal.
-Read the **[First Version](https://govern.iota.org/t/shimmer-community-grant-committee/1415)**
+Core contributors have been: @Deep_Sea @AndyW @gman214 @overclocked @Werner @TonyO2 @Linus @DigitalSoul.x  and many others took part in the calls and added context to the proposal.
+Read the **[First Version](https://govern.iota.org/t/shimmer-community-grant-committee/1415)** and the **[Second version](https://govern.iota.org/t/shimmer-community-treasury-grant-committee-version-2/1437)**

-You can watch all recordings of those meetings here: https://youtube.com/playlist?list=PL5joP0FyJQU4eKPWfQWradNVjMIPq86ID
+You can watch all recordings of those meetings here: https://youtube.com/playlist?list=PL5joP0FyJQU4eKPWfQWradNVjMIPq86ID.

+**Reason for the updated version 3:**

+**1.)** We have recently started the application process for Grant Reviewers and Committee Lead based on this framework, and development became evident that we had not considered it in all those months of developing this framework. **This is the issue we want to address:**

+- Grant reviewers are allowed to have affiliations with projects.
+We are happy about getting experienced ecosystem builders as part of the committee.
+- Many applicants have shown interest in becoming grant reviewers and submitted they're [applications](https://govern.iota.org/c/shimmer-governance-proposals/community-treasury-grant-reviewer-applications/58) in the governance forum.
+- Through the currently received 23 applicants for a front reviewer position, we have seen that several ecosystem projects are represented by multiple candidates that are either direct team members or strongly affiliated with the same project.
+- In the worst-case scenario, this could lead to a situation in which all 4 Grant reviewers voted in by the community are members of the same ecosystem project.
+- We must avoid such a situation for two reasons:
+    - Very likely, there would be high doubts in the community about the neutrality and fairness of decisions taken by such a committee
+    - As Reviewers are not allowed to review applications from projects where a conflict of interest exists for them, we could find ourselves in a situation where we could not review an application because not a single of the committee members would be allowed to check it.
+This would make the daily business of the grant committee overly complex and sometimes impossible.

+The creators of this proposal have recognized this issue in our initial proposal, and many community members have contacted us and raised their concerns.
+Therefore we have decided in our meeting on 22 November to limit the number of committee members from the same project that are allowed to be permanent members of the Grant committee to **ONE PER PROJECT.**

+### How do we move forward, and what does it mean now?

+We have a **[list of the current applicants](https://shimmergov.notion.site/441f4c62afdd49faa8e14bafeef4b20a?v=7c11a55b31d0437fbba0829d81478745)** and their affiliations and grouped them to see who belongs to which projects.

+**For the upcoming Phase 2 of the selection process, we will only take the candidate of every project with the highest vote count into the next round.
+Of course, all current applicants also have the chance to withdraw their application until Friday, the 2 December, at 2 pm CET.**

+- A Paragraph that clarifies this change of the rules has therefore been added to the Requirements for Committee Members in the specification section of this proposal.

+**2.)** One of the points required to receive a grant is stated as "The whole project team does KYC" - if we had a Team of 20 people or even a bigger company etc., asking for a grant would require every team member of this company to do KYC.
+This is an overly complicated and costly process.
+Therefore we reduce the requirement for KYC to a maximum of 3 members for the Tier 3 and Tier 4 grants.

 Please read carefully and leave comments and suggestions in this thread.
-The selection process for potential committee members is specified in **[this forum post](https://govern.iota.org/t/community-grant-committee-selection-proccess-specification/1436)**

 **If you like the idea, please show your support [by voting in the poll](https://govern.iota.org/t/shimmer-community-grant-committee-version-2/1437#h-7-poll-26) at the end of this proposal.**